thenexthub/Codira/docs/SIL/Ownership.md

 2. To reuse borrowed storage.
 This allows the optimizer to share the same storage for multiple exclusive reads of the same variable, avoiding copies.
-It may also be necessary to support native Swift atomics, which will be unmovable-when-borrowed.
+It may also be necessary to support native Codira atomics, which will be unmovable-when-borrowed.

 ## Borrowed Object based Safe Interior Pointers